Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

 Uses of Claritin For Dogs

-Claritin for dogs can be administered to treat the following conditions.
+Claritin can be administered to dogs to treat the following conditions:

 Recommended Claritin Dosage For Dogs

 The recommended dose for Claritin is 0.2 milligrams per pound of body weight every 12-24 hours.
 This is only a general recommendation, and as with all medication, you should consult with your veterinarian and have them give you the appropriate dose for your individual dog.
 Always check the packaging, but typically a Claritin tablet is 10 milligrams per tablet.

 As with any medication, giving the correct dose is of utmost importance in order to avoid overdose or toxicity.

 Unlike traditional antihistamines, Claritin doesn’t usually cause drowsiness or hyperactivity.
 That said, your dog might show the following side effects after ingesting Claritin.

 - Urinary retention

 The side effects are usually not lethal, and should resolve after some time.
 Symptoms of Claritin overdose include hyperactivity, depression, and/or rapid heart rate.

 While Claritin for dogs is commonly prescribed for allergy relief, it can be fatal for pets suffering from certain conditions or currently on other drugs.
 Loratadine formulations shouldn’t be given to: